falcon-autotuning/instrument-data/README.md

 Each buffer has:

 - A unique ID
-- A data region (shared memory)
+- A data region
-- A metadata region (also shared memory)
+- A metadata region

 ---